NativeScript/docs-v7/ui-views.md

 ## Slider

-This widget provides a slider which you can use to pick a numeric value within a configurable range.
+The [Slider](ApiReference/ui/slider/how-to.md) widget provides a slider which you can use to pick a numeric value within a configurable range.

 ![slider android](img/gallery/android/sliderPage.png "slider android")![slider ios](img/gallery/ios/sliderPage.png "slider ios")